Node.js REPL, Inspector, Watch Mode, and SEA

 const r = repl.start({ prompt: 'admin> ' });

-repl.start() returns a REPLServer.
-The server reads from an input stream, writes to an output stream, evaluates each submitted command, and exposes a context object.
+r.context.pid = process.pid;repl.start() returns a REPLServer.
+That server reads from an input stream, writes to an output stream, evaluates submitted commands, and exposes a context object.
 Assigning pid above makes pid visible inside the prompt as a local value.

-The default streams are process.stdin and process.stdout.
-You can pass different streams, which is how tools build local sockets, test harnesses, or controlled admin consoles around a REPL.
+By default, the REPL uses process.stdin and process.stdout.
+Passing different streams lets tools build local sockets, test harnesses, or controlled admin consoles around a REPL.
 The streams decide how interactive the session feels.
-A TTY output stream gets colors, line editing, completion previews, and key handling.
-A plain stream gets text in and text out.
+TTY input and output streams enable colors, line editing, completion previews, and key handling.
+Plain streams get text in and text out.

 import repl from 'node:repl';